hasura/graphql-engine/docs/graphql/manual/guides/integrations/graphcool-migration.rst

   :depth: 1
   :local:

-If you are looking to migrate your graph.cool project to Hasura, these are the steps that you will need to roughly follow.
+If you are looking to migrate your Graph.cool project to Hasura, these are the steps that you will need to roughly follow.

 Migrating data
 --------------